Classroom Organization That Builds Community (Not Just a Pretty Room)

 “What We Do When We’re All Through”

-Instead of students wandering, calling your name, or defaulting to distraction, they move automatically into purposeful work.
+Instead of wandering, calling your name, or defaulting to distraction — students move into purposeful work.

 Model it.
 Practice it.
 Revisit it.